 A form of traditional medicine that can be just as effective as pharmaceutical drugs is an herbal tincture.
 Herbal tinctures can be prepared by the user, or purchased at health food stores.
 Many people opt to buy tinctures that have been tactfully prepared with quality control methods.
 These natural products are generally comprised of flower extracts with a percentage of alcohol content.

-Fresh tinctures are likely to be made at home and do not require too much skill or knowledge, it is mostly just a pour in a glass jar, and wait game.
+Fresh tinctures can be made at home and do not require too much skill or knowledge, you can simply just pour your ingredients into a glass jar, and wait.

 How to use Herbal Tinctures?